ctDiscrete

 The Merton-Samuelson model of portfolio choice is the foundation for the vast literature analyzing financial risk,2 not because it offers conclusions that cannot be obtained from other frameworks,3 but because it is easy to use and its key insights emerge in a way that is natural, transparent, and intuitive — in a word, the Merton-Samuelson model is tractable.

-The same framework could be interpreted to apply in other contexts as well.
-For instance, the risk faced by a country whose exports are dominated by a commodity whose price might collapse permanently (e.g., oil exporters, if cold fusion had worked).9
+The same framework could be interpreted to apply in other contexts as well; for instance, the risk faced by a country whose exports are dominated by a commodity whose price might collapse permanently (e.g., oil exporters, if cold fusion had worked).9

-The literature’s principal alternative to numerical methods for analysis of precautionary behavior has been to attempt to approximate the nonlinear part of the logarithmic consumption Euler equation (the part that drives precautionary saving and the target level of assets).
-The Euler equation approach, however, has foundered because the higher-level (beyond first-order) components of the Euler equation are endogenous in a way that has proven difficult to master.
-Thanks to our model’s tractability, we are able to derive a simple expression that shows how the familiar perfect-foresight consumption Euler equation is modified by the presence of a one-shot risk.
-Specifically, our equation shows that the effect of the risk on consumption growth is related to the probability of the risky event, to its magnitude, to the consumer’s degree of risk aversion, and to the consumer’s wealth.
-We obtain an exact analytical expression (not a log-linearized one) for the combined value of the higher-order terms at the target.
-With this expression in hand, the intuition comes into clear focus, and the problems that have bedeviled the literature can be plainly articulated and understood.
+Thanks to the model’s tractability, we are able to derive a simple expression that shows how the familiar perfect-foresight consumption Euler equation is modified by the presence of our risk.
+The effect of our risk on consumption growth is related to the probability of the risky event, to its magnitude, to the consumer’s degree of risk aversion, to the consumer’s wealth, and to all of the parameters of the model (including risk aversion and time preference).
+We obtain an exact analytical expression (not a log-linearized one) for the combined value of the higher-order Euler equation terms at the target.

 2 The Decision Problem